o3de/o3de.org/content/docs/welcomeguide/wg-tools.md

 Program logic and behaviors visually with **Script Canvas**\.

- **Script Canvas** is one of Lumberyard’s most powerful tools\.
-With **Script Canvas**, you can create behaviors, functions, and logic in a visual programming environment\. **Script Canvas** is designed to use Lumberyard’s serialization, reflection, modularization, and EBus messaging systems\.
-It’s tightly integrated with Lumberyard’s component entity system and built on the `AzCore` library\.
+ **Script Canvas** is one of Lumberyard's most powerful tools\.
+With **Script Canvas**, you can create behaviors, functions, and logic in a visual programming environment\. **Script Canvas** is designed to use Lumberyard's serialization, reflection, modularization, and EBus messaging systems\.
+It's tightly integrated with Lumberyard's component entity system and built on the `AzCore` library\.
 This means that you can create event\-driven logic and behaviors without programming experience\.

 ## Terrain Editor<a name="tool-terrain-editor"></a>